tjsego/mechanica/docs/main/source/bonded_interactions.rst

 A dihedral describes an interaction between four particles in terms of the angle between the planes made by their relative position vectors.
-A dihedral can be created using the method :meth:`create` on the class :class:`Dihedral` (:class:`MxDihedral` in C++), which returns a handle to the newly created dihedral.
-A dihedral can be manually destroyed using the :class:`Dihedral` method :meth:`destroy`. :class:`Dihedral` instances have analogous properties and methods to most of those defined for :class:`Bond` instances, including accessing each constituent particle by indexing, and optional dissociation energy and half life.
+A dihedral can be created using the method :py:meth:`create <MxDihedral.create>` on the class :py:attr:`Dihedral` (:class:`MxDihedral` in C++), which returns a handle to the newly created dihedral.
+A dihedral can be manually destroyed using the :py:attr:`Dihedral` method :py:meth:`destroy <MxDihedralHandle.destroy>`.
+:py:attr:`Dihedral` instances have analogous properties and methods to most of those defined for :py:attr:`Bond` instances, including accessing each constituent particle by indexing, and optional dissociation energy and half life.
-All dihedrals in the universe are accessible using the :class:`Universe` method :meth:`Universe.dihedrals`,
+All dihedrals in the universe are accessible using the :py:attr:`Universe` method :py:meth:`dihedrals <MxUniverse.dihedrals>`,

 .. rst-class::  clear-both